pharo-contributions/OSSubprocess/README.md

 ### Accessing environment variables
 It seems some people use OSProcess (or maybe even OSSubprocess) to access environment variables. **This is not needed and it's not the best approach**.
 Pharo provides an out of the box way for accessing environment variables.
 For example, `Smalltalk platform environment at: 'PWD'` answers `/Users/mariano/Pharo/imagenes`.
 So, use that API for retrieving environment variables.

-Finally, not that you can "expand" yourself the value of a variable prior to spawing a process and hence avoid the need of the shell. example:
+Finally, not that you can "expand" yourself the value of a variable prior to spawning a process and hence avoid the need of the shell. example:

 ```Smalltalk
 OSSUnixSubprocess new